TangliziGit/Chatroom/README.md

 # chatroom
-A simple chatroom practice project used flask and jQuery, based on websocket
+A simple chatroom practice project used flask, jQuery and a little css, based on websocket

 # How to run it
 ```